watchduck/tree_table/README.md

 ![treetable_law_of_cosines](https://user-images.githubusercontent.com/8267930/74094615-79854f00-4ae4-11ea-86fe-6d96eee27c9c.png)

-The app allowes functions with different arity to have the same name, and be treated as different.<br>
+The app allows functions with different arity to have the same name, and be treated as different.<br>
 (That is motivated by the fact that Prolog allowes this.)

 The following screenshot shows that only 1-ary *f* is highlighted, but not the others.<br>